Find out how to watch Canada's games during the 2022 continental women's soccer competition.

 It's true that services like iTunes, Google Play, the Cineplex Store, and the Prime Video Store are Internet-based streaming media platforms.
 However, for the most part in the media industry, "streaming service" is used to refer to a subscription-based service like Netflix.

 All of the outlets that initially offered WW84 in Canada – even the Prime Video Store – were charging a specific rental fee just for this movie.
 None were offering this access within a larger streaming service subscription, as is the case with HBO Max.

-Will "WW84" be available on Crave?
-When?
+Is "WW84" available on Crave now?
 And why not sooner?

 So, why not sooner?
 As we've noted elsewhere, although Crave has an output agreement with WarnerMedia for much of HBO Max's original programming, as well as a separate agreement for "pay-1" (first pay TV window) rights to Warner Bros. films – equivalent to the rights HBO had already held in the U.S. pre-Max – these agreements do not cover all HBO Max programming, or availability at the same times.
 Some programs have had to be handled through separate negotiations, if they were picked up by Crave at all.

 Thus, a few other Warner Bros. movies that were given early or exclusive U.S. availability on HBO Max earlier in 2020, like Scoob! and The Witches, were not (or will not be) made available on Crave until much later.
 (Nor, for that matter, were they made available at the same time on WarnerMedia's HBO streaming services outside the U.S., such as those in Latin America, Europe, or Asia.)